10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 Make sure to spend some time exploring Malecón de Miraflores, a picturesque coastal boardwalk offering stunning views of the ocean and various art sculpture displays.

-🍴 Recommended restaurants: If you are looking for a truly unique experience, try out Maido, one of the famous Michelin-star restaurants of Peru.
+If you are looking for a truly unique experience, try out Maido, one of the famous Michelin-star restaurants of Peru.
 They are renowned for their elaborate Japanese Omakase tasting menus.
 Make sure to reserve at least 2-3 months ahead of time though.
+We did the tasting menu and it was absolutely delicious!

 If you are looking for something less fancy and expensive, then check out Matsuei.
 These two recommendations are Japanese since Peru is known for their Nikkei food, a blend of Peruvian and Japanese cuisine.